Zafar-Lab/Margaret/README.md

 2. [MARGARET applied to scRNA-seq data for early human hematopoiesis](https://colab.research.google.com/drive/1F7B1ChAaLDx_U5drC9uazPc-I5TDD1tY?usp=sharing)
 3. [MARGARET applied to scRNA-seq data for early embryogenesis](https://colab.research.google.com/drive/1FPPAZiVPiBXmakzmGkBsVABrjUW6YfM-?usp=sharing)

+## Contributing
+In case of any bug reports, enhancement requests, general questions, and other contributions, please create an issue.
+For more substantial contributions, please fork this repo, push your changes to your fork, and submit a pull request with a good commit message.

 ## Authors

 Kushagra Pandey, Hamim Zafar